Complete Guide to Australian Tourist Sim Card & Data Plans 2023

-You want to stay in contact with the people you love when you’re travelling, and that usually means working out the best options for sim cards and data plans in whatever country you visit.
+You want to stay in contact with the people you love when you’re travelling to Australia, and that usually means working out the best options for buying a sim card in Australia and discovering which data plan will suit you best.
 If you’re trying to decide between different travel sims in Australia, then here’s how to make the best choice for your trip.

 - Tips for phone use in regional areas of Australia